levigo/jadice-web-viewer-getting-started/README.md

 # JwvGettingStarted

-Steps in this commit: Start the tutorial 001 by copying, pasting and renaming the 000 code
+Steps in this commit:

-* also set the project version to the same numbers as the jadice web viewer, which we will include soon.
+* rebuild the simple backend so that we could use it already to render a document with a fitting frontend.
+* the frontend is still only dummy code